Frank17/Web-Scraping/5: Advanced WS Strategies/requests.md

 2. Create a `session` object using `requests.Session()`
 3. Make a post request to URL in Step 1 (e.g. `session.post(url, data={'username': ABC, 'password': 123})` [1]
 4. Get the URL of the target page (the page that is only accessible after login)
-5. Using the same `session` in Step 3 and 2, make a get request to that URL
+5. Using the same `session` object in Step 3 and 2, make a get request to that URL

 [1]: This step will save the cookies to the `session` object you created in Step 2.